lbrn/lbrn-jekyll/summer-research/faq.markdown

 **Am I required to be on the LSU campus (or other research facility) for the full term?**

 * Yes.
-Nine weeks may sound like a long time, but it is a very short period in which to do any meaningful research.
-You must attend the opening meetings and participate in the poster session on the final day.
+Ten weeks may sound like a long time, but it is a very short period in which to do any meaningful research.
+Undergraduates must attend the opening meetings and participate in the poster session on the final day.
 You will also be required to attend weekly seminar meetings.